JOLLY

 Very

-and Forster in Staffodshire, England.
-This example is from an unkown
+and Forster in Staffordshire, England.
+This example is from an unknown

 maker in the same area circa 1840.